Wrestling Hillary Clinton: Part II

 Like Baton Rouge, Southern Vietnam was a hot and humid seafood-producing region and had been a French colony.
 When Saigon fell in 1975, hundreds of Vietnamese families fled and settled in, of all places, Belaire subdivision.
 They worked in our seafood industry and to set up shops in strip malls along Florida Boulevard, fare enough from wealthier subdivisions that rent was cheap and regulations were lax.
 Their shops were known to sell practically anything.
 They were industrious, classic examples of what Americans touted as hard working, but they weren’t accepted by the working class families around Belaire back then; it was probably too soon after the Vietnam conflict.

-One Halloween, a local Vietnam conflict veteran with PTSD shot a Vietnamese kid who knocked on his door and was, ironically, trying to blend in by dressing as a GI Joe soldier and trick-or treating; several other shootings made national news.
+One Halloween, a local Vietnam conflict veteran with PTSD (post traumatic stress disorder, though it was still called shell shock or battle fatigue back then) shot a Vietnamese kid who knocked on his door one Halloween and was, ironically, trying to blend in by dressing as a GI Joe soldier and trick-or treating.
+Several other shootings made national news, and Belaire became known as an undesirable neighborhood.
 For whatever reason, white families blamed the Vietnamese for violence around Belaire and had begun moving away; houses became cheaper, and more ethnicities moved in.
-Though few of us of any race interacted with the Vietnamese community we all shopped there, and we especially liked the Bon Migh sandwhiches made with French baguettes and were advertised with a big sign that said: “Bon Migh (a Vietnamese Po’Boy)”
+Though few of us of any race interacted with the Vietnamese community we all shopped there, and we especially liked the Bon Migh sandwhiches made with their version of French baguettes and were advertised with hand-written sign that said: “Bon Migh (a Vietnamese Po’Boy)”

 Vision Quest was barely known outside of wrestlers.
-It paled in comparison to the success of similar movies at the time, like The Karate Kid, Rocky, and of course Star Wars, all versions of the heroes journey that dominated films after 1979’s Star Wars.
-The formula was obvious: an orphan or kid with a struggling parent stumbled upon a mentor, overcame a stronger opponent, and returned to help others do the same; but, Vision Quest was different because the protagonist lacked a mentor and was self-motivated.
+It paled in comparison to the box office success of similar movies like The Karate Kid, Rocky, and of course Star Wars.
+All mainstream movies versions of the heroes journey that dominated films after 1979’s Star Wars and George Lucas shared the formula: an orphan or kid with a struggling parent stumbled upon a mentor, overcame a stronger opponent, and returned to help others do the same.
+But Vision Quest was different, because the protagonist lacked a mentor and was self-motivated.
+It spoke to me the first time I saw it at The Abrams house on their laser disc system, and I bought a bootleg VCR version for what was probably only $2 soon after.

 Vision Quest was quickly forgotten in the wake of other films, but its saving grace was that it stared Madona before anyone knew who she was.
 When she became famous, Vision Quest was rereleased and advertised as a movie staring Madona, which is probably why Coach wanted to watch it before letting me show it to the freshmen.
 She only has a small, quick scene where she’s a bar singer and sings a slow song for the wrestler and his older girlfriend (an analogy to Lea I had already noticed).
 Soon after that song, they drove off and fooled around in a discrete scene; the sex was downplayed because the wrestler emphasized having burned 150 calories and said it was a great way to cut weight; and, as I noticed when I first watched it as a 13 year old, when she said she liked strong hands he subtly kept showing his disproportionately large hands to her every time he gestured.

 We wheeled the massive television back into the coach’s shared office.
-He reached up and rested his hand on my shoulder and began walking towards the football team’s weight cage.
-Coach’s grip was like a vice clamped on my shoulder, and I followed him without much choice.
+He reached up and clasped his hand on my tricep and began walking towards the football team’s weight cage.
+Coach’s grip was like a thick steel vice locked on my arm, and I followed without much choice.

-He opened the padlock with his keys, swung the gate open, and locked the gate against the cage so it couldn’t accidentally swing shut.
+He opened the padlock, swung the gate open, and locked the gate against the cage so it couldn’t accidentally swing shut.
 He put his left hand on my shoulder again, raised his stubby right forefinger and looked up into my eyes.

 I nodded and said I’d try my best.
 Coach nodded back and released his hand.
 We never spoke of it again.